Greetings to you, music lovers and thrill seekers all across.

 The virtue of Ashcroft's testimony is that he came out and said it.

-It's clear from the review that actions taken in the Millennium Period, Y2K should not be the operating model for the U.S. government.
+It's clear from the review that actions taken in the Millennium Period, Y2K, should not be the operating model for the U.S. government.

-That it was blind luck, well, no offense to the customs agent in Seattle, but it wasn't any federal policy that led to the uh breakup of that attempted terrorist incident of LAX.
+Well, no offense to the customs agent in Seattle, but it wasn't any federal policy that led to the breakup of that attempted terrorist incident at LAX.

-Uh now again, we're we're go you go back to motivations.
+Now, again, you go back to motivations.

 What would Berger's motivations be?

-And he could have been trying to get something out of there that would show up in the 9-11 transcripts or hearings or testimony that would make Democrats look soft on terror and uncaring about it, which would thus confirm an image that the Democrats have earned and thus negatively impact the Kerry campaign.
+He was working for Kerry at the time, and he could have been trying to get something out of there that would show up in the 9-11 transcripts or hearings or testimony that would make Democrats look soft on terror and uncaring about it, which would thus confirm an image that the Democrats have earned and thus negatively impact the Kerry campaign.

 And the Clinton administration, don't forget, has the documents.